Mike's Macquarium (under construction, literally)

-Here is my not quite finished Macquarium.
-Total cost of the project so far is about $15 for a rope lighting set that I decided not to use and the aquarium safe silicon glue.
+Total cost of the project was about $15 for a rope lighting set that I decided not to use and the aquarium safe silicon glue.
 Everything else was either donated or from one scrap pile or another.
 The glass for the tank was basically free, since the glass place didn't have it cut when the said they would.
 They gave me the glass plus some expensive non-glare picture frame glass I had also ordered for another project for a total of $10.
-I will need to buy an undergravel filter to cut down which should cost less than $10.
-Haven't quite decided upon substrate.
-Since I will be keeping Killiefish in this tank, gravel may not be appropriate and the undergravel filter could well disappear from the plan.

 macquarium back